 Form, function and outright performance from the legendary Maxi Dolphin and Luca Brenta.
-About as Italian as Ferrari or parmesan, but with a higher carbon content.
-Extensively refitted in 2012.
+About as Italian as Ferrari or parmesan but with a higher carbon content.
+Extensively refitted in 2012 and 2022.

-Launched in late 2004 as number three in a series of five semi-custom high-performance cruisers, CHARIS has been since been extensively refitted.
+Launched in late 2004 as number three in a series of five semi-custom high performance cruisers, MEGA, formerly named CHARIS has been since been extensively refitted.
 Whilst she is undoubtedly not short in the looks and style department, she is also a highly competitive cruiser racer, scoring 3rd in the Mini-Maxi Worlds in 2010.
-Currently configured for effortless short-handed fast cruising, she boasts an extremely high specification including:- • 3-cabin, 3-heads interior layout with additional crew cabin with crew heads forward • Yanmar 125hp diesel engine • Retractable hydraulic bowthruster • Retractable anchor arm • Retractable dedicated mooring winch • Tender garage at stern • Nordic carbon rig with Park Avenue boom and carbon rigging • Harken electric and hydraulic winches • Fully-battened mainsail system with battencars • Carimat hydraulic sail-handling system and genoa furler • Doyle and OneSails carbon sail wardrobe • 24vDC electrics • 10kw Fischer Panda generator • Watermaker • Air-conditioning • Fridge & freezers • B&G instruments with mast-mounted 20/20’s and marine PC
+Currently configured for effortless short-handed fast cruising, she boasts an extremely high specification including:- • 3-cabin, 3-heads interior layout with additional crew cabin with crew heads forward • Yanmar 125hp diesel engine • Retractable bowsprit • Retractable hydraulic bowthruster • Retractable hydraulic sternthruster – 2022 • Retractable anchor arm • Tender garage at stern • Nordic carbon rig with Park Avenue boom and carbon rigging • Harken electric and hydraulic winches • Fully-battened mainsail system with battencars • Carimat hydraulic sail-handling system and genoa furler • 24vDC electrics • 6.5 kw Fischer Panda generator • Watermaker • Air-conditioning • Fridge & freezers • Raymarine instruments package • Onesails 4T Forte – 2019

 A 65ft sail yacht, with underwater hull and outside layout featuring modern lines; very comfortable and with high performance.